Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

-Yep that’s it!
-To make homemade pumpkin puree, the only ingredient you need is fresh pumpkin.
+Yep, that’s it!
+To make homemade pumpkin puree, you only need fresh pumpkins.

 Of course, the first thing you’ll want to do is give your pumpkin a good bath.
 Just put it in the sink, run cold water over it and give it a good rub down.
 This will remove all the soil and gunk that may be on the peel.

-Then, using a good sturdy spoon, carefully, scoop out all the pulp fibers and seeds.
+Then, carefully scoop out all the pulp fibers and seeds using a good sturdy spoon.
 But don’t throw these out!
-You can roast pumpkin seeds and make homemade pumpkin bread with the pulp fibers.
-Trust me, you’ll like it.
+You can roast pumpkin seeds and make homemade pumpkin bread with pulp fibers.
+Trust me.
+You’ll like it.

 Baking Fresh Pumpkin to Make Pumpkin Puree

-Once this is done, remove from the oven and allow to cool for about an hour.
-It’s not uncommon for the peel to shrivel a bit or even fall in, this is ok.
+Once this is done, remove it from the oven and allow it to cool for about an hour.
+It’s not uncommon for the peel to shrivel a bit or even fall in; this is ok.

 During cooking, the inside has started to pull away from the peel or fall in.
-This is due to moisture loss, so it should be easy to remove.
+This is due to moisture loss, so removing it should be easy.

-Put all this into a food processor, I use this one, and blend until smooth.
-If you don’t have a food processor, this pumpkin puree can be smoothed using a potato smasher as well.
+Put all this into a food processor, I use this one and blend until smooth.
+If you don’t have a food processor, this pumpkin puree can also be smoothed with a potato masher.
 I used one until last Christmas.
 Easy!

-Yes!
-Actually this is the easiest way to preserve fresh pumpkin.
-All you need to do is put it in freezer safe bags and store in the freezer.
-I normally put 2 cups to a bag.
+This is the simplest way to preserve fresh pumpkins.
+All you need to do is put it in freezer-safe bags and store it in the freezer.
+I normally put 2 cups in a bag.

-Put into freezer safe bags such as a Ziploc bag and it will last for about 6-8 months before the flavor begins to change.
-But it will last even longer is you “seal” the bag with a vacuum seal machine such as the FoodSaver machine.
+Put into freezer-safe bags, such as a Ziploc bag, and it will last for 6-8 months before the flavor begins to change.
+But it will last even longer if you “seal” the bag with a vacuum seal machine such as the FoodSaver machine.

-I use this machine and it extends the life of all frozen foods tremendously!
+I use a FoodSaver, which tremendously extends all frozen food life!
 I’ve written a Quick Start Guide to Freezing Foods at Home, so grab a copy of it for all kinds of tips and instructions for getting more life out of frozen foods.

 Is Canned Pumpkin the Same As Pumpkin Puree?

 No!
-Since pumpkins are in the squash family, store bought canned pumpkin can be a blend of several different types of squash such as zucchini or butternut or other varieties and pumpkin.
+Since pumpkins are in the squash family, store-bought canned pumpkins are a blend of several types of squash, such as zucchini or butternut, or other varieties and pumpkin.

-Pumpkin puree, on the other hand is pure pumpkin, but not the type that are used for making Halloween jack-o’-lanterns.
-It contains no sugars or other ingredients, but the flavor of “store bought” puree is no comparison to that of homemade pumpkin puree.
+Pumpkin puree, on the other hand, is pure pumpkin but not the type that is used for making Halloween jack-o’-lanterns.
+It contains no sugars or other ingredients, but the flavor of “store-bought” puree is no comparison to that of homemade pumpkin puree.

-If you are curious what pumpkin puree can be used for you are in for a treat!
+If you are curious about what pumpkin puree can be used for, you are in for a treat!
 Pumpkin uses are limitless.
-Made from scratch, it can be used for baking pies, cakes, cookies, and other desserts recipes, breads, muffins, soups and so many more delicious fall recipes.
+Made from scratch, it can be used for baking pies, cakes, cookies, and other dessert recipes, bread, muffins, soups, and so many more delicious fall recipes.